top of page

 Includes

-Hotel pick up at 7:30 am and drop off around 4:00 pm
+• Hotel pick up at 7:00 am and drop off around 4-5 pm

-•Air conditioned vehicle with iced cold water
+• Air conditioned vehicles with iced cold water

-•Admission fee to the Archaeological Site
+• Admission fee to the Archaeological Site & Cenote

-•Professional Certified Tour Guide
+• Professional Certified Tour Guide

-•Authentic Mexican lunch
+• Authentic Mexican lunch

 What to Bring?